 The color of the eyes is genetic, and the essential gene is OCA2.
 It can change depending on mood and other factors.
 Most genes associated with eye color are involved in the production, storage, and transfer of pigment called melanin.
-Eye color is directly related to the quality and the quantity of melanin in the iris.
-So people with brown eyes have a large amount of melanin, and people with blue eyes have less melanin.
+Eye color is directly related to the quality and quantity of melanin in the iris.
+So people with brown eyes have a lot of melanin, and those with blue eyes have less melanin.

 Anthropologists use an official scale to classify people’s eye colors worldwide.
 How is eye color inherited, anyway?
-Traits come, in part, from genes: little bits of DNA passed down from parents.
+Traits come partly from genes: little bits of DNA passed down from parents.

 Eye color facts